thecolourfoundation/Commes/README.md

-# QuantumShield
+# Commes

 A quantum-resistant, AI-powered security layer for Node.js applications.

-QuantumShield combines platform-level threat detection with developer-first vulnerability defence and post-quantum cryptographic primitives — all surfaced through an AI agent that talks to you in plain English while your application runs.
+Commes combines platform-level threat detection with developer-first vulnerability defence and post-quantum cryptographic primitives — all surfaced through an AI agent that talks to you in plain English while your application runs.

 ---